Scripophily

 Scripophily is the study and collection of stock and bond certificates.
-A specialized field of numismatics, scripophily has developed as an area of collecting because of the inherent beauty of certain historical certificates, and because of the interesting historical context of many of the documents.
+A specialized field of numismatics, scripophily has developed as an area of collecting because of the inherent beauty of certain historical certificates, and because of interest in the historical context of many of the documents.
 In addition, some stock certificates serve as excellent examples of engraving.
-Occasionally, an old stock certificate is found that still has value as actual shares in the original or a successor company.
+Occasionally, an old stock certificate is found that still has value, representing actual shares in the original or a successor company.

 History

 Scripophily, the collecting of old stocks and bonds, gained recognition as a hobby around 1970.
 The word "scripophily" was coined by combining words from English and Greek.
-The word "scrip" represents an ownership right and the word "philos" means to love.
+The word "scrip" represents an ownership right and the word "philos" means "to love".

-Today, there are thousands of collectors worldwide (Scripophilists) in search of scarce, rare, and popular stock and bond certificates.
-Whether they are private investors or a variety of different types of businesspeople, many collectors enjoy scripophily as a hobby, while many others also consider it a good form of investment.
+Today, there are thousands of collectors worldwide in search of scarce, rare, and popular stock and bond certificates.
+Whether they are private investors or business people, many collectors enjoy scripophily as a hobby, while others consider it a good form of investment.

 Many collectors appreciate the historical significance of old certificates.
 Others prefer the beauty of older stock and bond certificates that were printed in various colors with fancy artwork and ornate engravings.
-In recent times, certificates issued by dot-com companies and companies involved in scandals have become particularly popular amongst Scripophilists.
+In recent times, certificates issued by dot-com companies and companies involved in scandals have become particularly popular amongst scripophilists.

-A recent addition to the hobby of Scripophily is collecting real, live shares issued in one's name.
+A recent addition to the hobby of scripophily is collecting shares issued in one's name.
 Common companies that issue personalized stock certificates include The Walt Disney Company, Harley-Davidson, McDonald's, Starbucks, Google, Ford Motor Company, The Coca-Cola Company, and Berkshire Hathaway.
-Framing is a popular option for these certificates.

-Many autograph collectors engage in Scripophily, looking for certificates signed by historic or well-known figures, such as stock certificates issued by Standard Oil Company and signed by John D. Rockefeller, Franklin Fire Insurance Company and signed by Henry Charles Carey, Ringling Brothers and Barnum & Bailey Circus, Atari Corporation, Eastern Air Lines and signed by Eddie Rickenbacker when he served as the company's president, Tucker Corporation, and many others.
+Many autograph collectors engage in scripophily, looking for certificates signed by historic or well-known figures.
+Certificates of this type include stock certificates issued by Standard Oil Company and signed by John D. Rockefeller, Franklin Fire Insurance Company certificates signed by Henry Charles Carey, Ringling Brothers and Barnum & Bailey Circus, Atari Corporation, Eastern Air Lines certificates signed by Eddie Rickenbacker when he served as the company's president, Tucker Corporation, and many others.